TWMX RACING RULES AND REGULATIONS

 From time to time, circumstances and conditions will require modifications of some rules.
 Such modifications are at the sole discretion of TWMX race officials.

-Membership: TWMX membership is required to enter a race and is valid from January 1 to December 31 of the current year.
-Also available is a one-day membership that is good for one (1) event.
+Membership: Membership: TWMX membership ($35 includes Membership t-shirt and one year subscription to Transworld Motocross Magazine) is required to enter a race and is valid from January 1 to December 31 of the current year.
+Also available is a one-day membership that is good for one (1) event at $10.

 Transponders: The rider or guardian is responsible to make sure the transponder is mounted correctly, is fully charged and is on the bike for all motos.
 If the transponder is not on the bike, it may result in no score for that moto; this will be determined by the head scorekeeper (this could effect trophy position or pro pay back).
 A valid driver’s license is required as a deposit for the transponder and will be returned once the transponder is turned in.
 Rider will be responsible for lost transponders and will be charged $200 as a replacement fee.